MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/working-with-recordsets.md

 (LastName = 'Smith' AND FirstName = 'John') OR (LastName = 'Jones' AND FirstName = 'John')
 ```

-Em uma cláusula LIKE, você pode usar um curinga no início e no final do padrão (por exemplo, LastName como '\*MIT\*') ou apenas no final do padrão (por exemplo,) ou apenas no final do padrão (por exemplo, LastName como ' Smit\*').
+Em uma cláusula LIKE, você pode usar um caractere curinga no início e no final do padrão (por exemplo, LastName Like ' mit ') ou apenas no final do padrão (por exemplo) ou apenas no final do padrão \* \* (por exemplo, LastName Like 'Smit \* ').

 ### <a name="filtering-with-a-constant"></a>Filtrando com uma constante